jw120/ytdl/README.md

 ytdl [--channels filename] [--name string] [--tag string] [-s | --simulate]

-* --channels specifices the location of the channels file, defaults to channels.json in the current directory
+* --channels specifices the location of the channels file, defaults to ~/.ytdl.json
 * --name and --tag restrict downloads which have a name or tag that includes the string (case-insensitively)
 * --simulate passes that option onto youtube-dl